-The descendant of an early settler that gets credit as the founder of the holiday, says Virginia, not Massachusetts, is the origin of the first English Thanksgiving.
+The descendant of an early settler says Virginia, not Massachusetts, created the first English Thanksgiving.

 Graham Woodlief, president of the Virginia Thanksgiving Festival, tells a different tale: It was “35 men that got off of a ship after two-and-half-months on the Atlantic, who said a prayer of thanksgiving and did it perpetually and annually,” at the order of King James I of England.
 That was one year and 17 days before the pilgrims landed in Massachusetts.